giellalt/lang-smn/docs/smn.md

  * **+NomAg**
  * **+Ord**

+### Tags for governing abbreviations in preprocessing

  * **+Gram/TAbbr**:  Transitive abbreviation (it needs an argument)
  * **+Gram/NoAbbr**:  Intransitive abbreviations that are homonymous   with more frequent words.
 They should only be considered  abbreviations in the middle of a sentence.
  * **+Gram/TNumAbbr**:  Transitive abbreviation if the following     constituent is numeric
  * **+Gram/NumNoAbbr**:  Transitive abbreviations for which numerals are complements and normal words.
-The abbreviation usage is less common and thus only the occurences in the middle of the sentence can be considered as true cases.
+The abbreviation usage  the sentence can be considered as true cases.
  * **+Gram/TIAbbr**:  Both transitive and intransitive abbreviation
  * **+Gram/IAbbr**:  Intransitive abbreviation (it takes no argument)
  * **+Gram/3syll**: trisyllabic verbs